-PRECAUTION - Before anchoring check the depth of water, current nature of the sea bed and of course wind and waves .
-Get a weather report if you plan to stay over night.
+PRECAUTION - Before anchoring check the depth of water, current, power and nature of the sea bed.

 By beaching or drying out the boat beware of rocks and stones, only on sand.

 When anchoring secure the anchor line to the cleats or make a bridle which you can fasten on the stainless padeye on the front of each forward wing.
 Using a bridle prevents the boat from fishtailing.